 When you register on one marketplace, in this case, the UK, you will be able to sell on the other five (French, Spanish, Netherlands German, and Italian) marketplaces.
 You need to choose your source marketplace – Amazon UK, and you’ll be able to sell your inventory on the other European marketplaces.
 That means you can manage your products under the same seller central account.
 All your orders are visible to customers of different EU regions.

 Note: Businesses selling on Amazon UK and EU should stay informed of the Brexit changes, and prepare their businesses accordingly.

 If you are a beginner seller, check out this video about selling on Amazon UK.
-In this sellerspeak series, Prabhat Shah explains the step by step process about everything you need to know to start your e-commerce business on Amazon UK.
+In this SellerSpeak series, Prabhat Shah explains the step-by-step process of everything you need to know to start your e-commerce business on Amazon UK.